There's No Specific Drug That Kills Coronavirus. But Doctors Have Ways To Treat It

 "We're just trying to support their bodies through it while they deal with the infection themselves," she says.

 At the end of the day, it's the person's immune system, rather than the doctors, that does the hard work of fighting off an infection.
-Drugs can help, as well, whether it's for blood pressure, heart performance or infection control.
+Drugs can help as well, whether it's for blood pressure, heart performance or infection control.

-"Sometimes these patients could have bacterial infections along with the viral infections," says Dr. Charles Dela Cruz, a critical care specialist at the Yale University School of Medicine.
+"Sometimes these patients could have bacterial infections along with the viral infections," says Dr. Charles Dela Cruz, a critical care specialist at Yale University's School of Medicine.
 "They may or may not need antibiotics in certain situations."

-He's helped analyze case reports of coronavirus from China.
-About 80% of COVID-19 cases are comparatively mild and don't require major medical interventions, but the remaining 20 percent can be quite serious.
+He has helped analyze case reports of coronavirus from China.
+About 80% of COVID-19 cases are comparatively mild and don't require major medical interventions, but the remaining 20% can be quite serious.

 Dela Cruz notes that patients who survive a crisis still may have a long road ahead of them.